-A unit trust is an investment, usually good for beginning investors, that is similar to, but not the same as a mutual fund.
+A unit trust is an investment that’s usually good for beginning investors.
+It’s similar to, but not the same as, a mutual fund.
 Unit trusts pass profits directly to investors instead of reinvesting them in the fund.
-A unit trust shouldn’t be confused with a unit investment trust although the two are very similar.
+A unit trust is not to be confused with a unit investment trust, although the two are very similar.
 A unit trust is usually found in Great Britain and other foreign countries, while a unit investment trust is found in the U.S. Here’s a breakdown of how unit trusts work and make money for the investor.

-Investing can get complicated, but working with a financial advisor is one of the best ways to clarify and even simplify the challenge.
+Investing can get complicated, but working with a financial advisor can help you to clarify and even simplify the challenge.

 What Is a Unit Trust?